-An intricate web of blood vessels supply the brain with oxygen and vital nutrients.
-A group of arteries known as the vertebrobasilar arteries feeds the back (posterior) of the brain.
+An intricate network of blood vessels supplies the brain with oxygen and vital nutrients.
+A group of arteries known as the vertebrobasilar arteries feeds the back, or posterior, of the brain.
 Vertebrobasilar arteries are responsible for supplying blood, which carries oxygen to brain structures such as the brain stem, occipital lobes, and cerebellum.

 These structures are needed for many of the basic functions of everyday life, including consciousness, coordination, and vision.
 Health problems with blood vessels can affect the function of vertebrobasilar arteries.
-One example is atherosclerosis (hardening of the arteries).
-This condition narrows the arteries, making it difficult for blood to flow to vital brain structures.
+One example is atherosclerosis, which is the hardening of the arteries.
+This condition narrows the arteries, making it difficult for blood to flow adequately to vital brain structures.

 Vertebrobasilar circulatory disorders are a group of diseases in which not enough blood is supplied to the back of the brain.
 Vertebrobasilar circulatory disorders are also known as: